Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ncode.md

     is equal to BINARY, no translation is performed
 - If NCODE is equal to FCODE, no ASCII/ASCII or EBCDIC/EBCDIC translation is performed
 - If NCODE is not equal FCODE **and FTYPE = T, X, O or J**, ASCII/EBCDIC or EBCDIC/ASCII translation is performed using either an external translation table or the internal Transfer CFT translation table
     -   FTYPE = T (End of Line CRLF on Windows, LF on Unix)
     -   FTYPE = X (End of line = LF)
     -   FTYPE = O (End of line = CRLF)
     -   FTYPE = J (Stream Text)

-Regardless of the FTYPE, when using SFTP, the end- of- line in the received file is Text type (CRLF on Windows, and LF on Unix).
+Regardless of the FTYPE, when using SFTP, the end-of-line in the received file is Text type (CRLF on Windows, and LF on Unix).

 For further information, refer to *[Protocols](../../../../protocols_start_here)*.